gapoorva/Int_lib/README.md

 API currently extends basic arithmetic operations on Int objects.
 Javascript can represent values up to 2^53-1 accurately in it's Native number object.
 While this is more than sufficient for most applications, certain uses like cryptography are not possible with native types.
-In industry, RSA an public modulus is 512 bits!

 To tackle this issue, Int_lib provides the abstraction of a large number that can grow aribitrarily large (limited mostly by the amount of memory available on a